A superb recital… Unerring mastery… Bryce Morrison, International Piano Quarterly

 Other recent commissions include the Daejeon Philharmonic Orchestra, Tuscaloosa Symphony Orchestra, Bury St Edmund’s Cathedral, and Ensemble Endymion.
 Nathan’s work Trans-Atlantic Flight of Fancy is featured on NOW Ensemble’s album Dreamfall (New Amsterdam Records) and Homecoming, a work for violinist Piotr Szewczyk’s Violin Futura project is available on Navona Records following dozens of performances by Szewczyk and other violinists worldwide.

-Future plans include a project with James Gilchrist charting British song from the last 100 years, the complete Schumann Sonatas with French violinist David Chivers, and a tour of South Korea with Piano Circus.
-Nathan has also recently been appointed Artistic Director of the William Alwyn Festival for 2019 and 2020.
+Future plans include recitals and recordings with James Gilchrist, charting British song from the last 100 years, the complete Beethoven Concertos with the Prometheus Orchestra and Edmond Fivet, and a second tour of South Korea with Piano Circus in 2020.
+Nathan has also recently been appointed Artistic Director of the William Alwyn Festival 2019.